-Clause 11 would commence on 1 October 1990 and would apply to all payments of family allowance that fall due on or after that date.
+Clause 11 would commence on the date of Royal Assent and would apply to all payments of family allowance that fall due after that date.

 PART 3 - AMNESTY IN RELATION TO CERTAIN LIABILITIES UNDER THE SOCIAL SECURITY ACT 1947

 This Part would provide for the social security amnesty.